nicolasb183/electricity_pillory/README.md

 -Add cathegories in order to distinguish between different measurements (e.g. "production"/"conssumption" or "meetering1"/"meetering2"
 -As it uses grafana as dashboard you can freely change the apperiance of the dahsboard and also add/remove panels
 ## Installation
-The electricity pillory is a docker-compose that was developed to use it on a rasperry pi (raspberry pi os, earlier raspbian).
+The Electricity Pillory is a docker-compose that was developed to use it on a rasperry pi (raspberry pi os, earlier raspbian).
 It also runs on ubunut (20.04), other operating systems weren't tested yet.
 In order to install it download the repository or do a simple
 ```git clone https://github.com/nicolasb183/electricity_pillory.git```
 As it is a docker compose you will both need the docker software and docker-compose installed on your system.
 Find a guide to install this on a search engine of your choice.